openmm/openmm-setup/README.md

 not a web application.
 It should automatically open a web browser displaying the user interface.
 If for any reason that does not happen, open a browser yourself and point it to the address displayed in the console window (usually http://127.0.0.1:5000).
-If the port 5000 is already in use by another program, a different port can be selected by
+If the port 5000 is already in use by another program, a different port can be selected with the -p option, for example

-    openmm-setup -p, --port [PORT_NUMBER]
+    openmm-setup -p 5001